 The first time I tasted Segedin Goulash I fell in love with its unusual flavors and rich, creamy sauce.
 If you like pork, think about it served in a spiced paprika pool, and finished in butter and sour cream.
 It’s a rich dish, that will be especially appreciated in cold weather to warm the soul.
 My parents were born in Slovakia, and we grew up eating lots of meaty stews, with dumplings.
-Traditionally, the Segedin Goulash is served over dumplings, or if you are not so inclined, boil some basmati rice to use as a base).
+Traditionally, the Segedin Goulash is served over this style dumpling (or as a substitute, boil some basmati rice to use as a base).
 Kapusta, or a flavored sauerkraut, was also a common side dish, and gets put to use in the goulash.

-We created this recipe as part of a menu for hosting guests over the weekend.
+We created this recipe as part of a menu for hosting guests over a weekend.
 The plan is full of ideas for filling up guests, but not spending too much time in the kitchen.
 So, if you are following our plan for Hosting Weekend Guests, you will be making extra so it can be transformed into Mini Pot Pies the following day for lunch.
-This dish will last, and only gets better with after a day or two.
+This dish will last, and the flavors only gets better after a day or two.

 SERVES 4 WITH EXTRA FOR MINI POT PIES

 4 TB butter

 2 tsp salt

 2 LB sauerkraut

 2 TB butter